 - Politics don’t matter as much to you.
 You’re much more liberal with your beliefs and you vote with whatever political party you believe is best.

-- You love flashy, trendy stuff.
+- You love flashy, trendy stuff (like this $10,000 purse).
 You get all the latest gadgets, cars and clothes.

 - You are self-reliant and take full responsibility for your life.
 After all, you created your wealth and you are the captain of your own ship.